How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics

-In this paper, we show that SRA analogy is valid only if the shape of a liquid film evolves slowly in comparison to a visco-capillary rate, $\tau_{vc}^{-1} \!\sim\! \gamma /\eta h$, where $\eta,h$ are, respectively, the dynamic viscosity and film thickness.
-At faster (yet non-inertial) rates, the shape evolution of liquid films is not captured by SRA, but rather becomes a universal, \emph{curvature-driven} surface dynamics, imparted by viscous resistance to flows that cause dynamical variation ($\partial_t\GR \neq 0$) of the surface's Gaussian curvature $\GR$.
-This feature distinguishes viscous films from their elastic counterparts, whose (static) geometrical rigidity reflects resistance to deviations of $\GR$ from a specific target value associated with their intrinsic metric.
-We reveal the experimental observations of Ref.~\cite{Oratis2020} as a ramification of such a surface dynamics, whereby the depressurized liquid film forms a radially moving front of localized curvature, i.e. $\pd_t\GR \!\propto \!-q r^{-1}\delta(r \!-\! r_f)$, separating a flat core ($\GR \!\approx \!0 $ at $r\!<\!r_f(t)$) and a curved periphery (($\GR \!\approx \!
-R_0^{-2} $ at $r\!>\!r_f(t)$), where $R_0$ is the radius of initial (pressurized) bubble.
-Crucially, the two regions appear through the nucleation of a point-like (disclination) singularity of the visco-capillary stress at the center of the film, in tandem with a circular front at which the {\emph{dynamo-geometric}} charge density, $\pd_t \GR$, is localized.
-This topological instability, in which a front-disclination pair emerges to govern the flattening of the spherically-shaped film, gives rise to hoop-compressive stress field and thereby a symmetry-breaking instability and the consequent expansion and growth of radial wrinkles.
-Our theory explains several interesting features of the experiment of Ref.~\cite{Oratis2020} and yields numerous testable predictions.
+In this paper, we show that SRA is generally valid only if the shape of a liquid film evolves slowly in comparison to a visco-capillary rate, $\tau_{vc}^{-1} \!\sim\! \gamma /\eta h$, where $\eta,h$ are, respectively, the dynamic viscosity and film thickness.
+At faster (yet non-inertial) rates, the shape evolution of liquid films may not be captured by SRA, but rather by universal, \emph{curvature-driven} surface dynamics.
+Such a dynamics is imparted by viscous resistance to temporal variation of the intrinsic (Gaussian) curvature, $\GR$, and extrinsic (mean) curvature, $\GH$, of the surface, and is expressed through a \textit{dynamo-geometric} ``charge'' density, $\rhodyn$, that is determined by their rates of change.
+This scalar field acts as source of visco-capillary stress tensor within the liquid film, much like the vector fields that are generated by electrostatic charge in vacuum or polaraziable media.
+We reveal the experimental observations of Ref.~\cite{Oratis2020} as a ramification of such a surface dynamics.
+There, a rapid depressurization of a liquid film that is effectively pinned by its meniscus with the bath (Fig.~\ref{fig:expSetup}a), gives rise to a radially moving front, $r = r_f(t)$, that localizes temporally-varying curvature, $\rhodyn (r_f) \neq 0$, between a flat core and a curved periphery (Fig.~\ref{fig:expSetup}b).
+Crucially, the front emerges in tandem with a point-like (disclination) charge at the center of the film, such that the vicso-capillary stress in the flattening film is governed by a \textit{neutral} dynamo-geometric charge density:

+This topological instability, in which a front-disclination pair emerges to govern the flattening of a spherically-shaped film, gives rise to a hoop-compressive stress and thereby a symmetry-breaking instability and consequent growth of radial wrinkles.